 Created in honor of the dynamic, transformative former Executive Director of the Arts Council, the Fund is designed to strengthen and enrich our community by investing in its artists.
 Visit their website for full details.

-Congratulations to Barbara Harder, phenomenal artist and teacher, who is the first grant recipient of The Bitsie Clark Fund for Artists.
-We will celebrate the next grant recipients at the upcoming Arts Awards.
+Congratulations to Barbara Harder, phenomenal artist and teacher, who is the 2018 grant recipient of The Bitsie Clark Fund for Artists.
+We will celebrate the next grant recipient at the upcoming Arts Awards.